 What are the groups like?

-Generally the group will be split 50/50 between people travelling alone & people that travel as a pair such as 2 brothers, 2 friends, 2 partners.
-There will be plenty of people to socialise with throughout the day & in the evening.
+Generally the group will be split 50/50 between people travelling alone & people that travel as a pair such as two brothers, two friends, two partners.
+There will be plenty of people to socialise with throughout the day and in the evening.

 How do I get my bike home at the end of the trip?